pip-services/pip-services-docs/content/en/node/commons/run/fixed_rate_timer.md

 > `public` setCallback(value: () => void)

-- **value**: function - the callback function to be called.
+- **value**: function - callback function to be called.

 #### setDelay
-Sets initial delay before the timer is triggered for the first time.
+Sets an initial delay before the timer is triggered for the first time.

 > `public` setDelay(value: number): void

-- **value**: number - a delay in milliseconds.
+- **value**: number - delay in milliseconds.

 #### setInterval
-Sets periodic timer triggering interval.
+Sets a periodic timer triggering interval.

 > `public` setInterval(value: number): void

-- **value**: number - an interval in milliseconds.
+- **value**: number - interval in milliseconds.

 #### start
 Starts the timer.

-Initially the timer is triggered after delay.
+Initially. the timer is triggered after delay.
-After that it is triggered after interval until it is stopped.
+After that, it is triggered after interval until it is stopped.

 > `public` start(): void